Boussau/boussau.github.io/tutorials/M2_Tutorials/TP2_JukesCantorHumanChimp/index.md

 rb scriptname.Rev
 ```
 We now proceed step by step.
-First, we load the data, from the nexus file called 'HC.nex', which contains only the sequences for Humans and Chimpanzees:
+First, we load the data, from the nexus file called 'HC.nex', which contains the sequences for Humans and Chimpanzees:
 ```
 data <- readDiscreteCharacterData("HC.nex")
 taxa <- data.taxa()